-- .1 No hedge, fence or other structure shall be: - a) erected past any property line; - b) 2.0 metres for the portion of the fence that does not extend beyond the foremost portion of the principle building on the site; and - c) 1.0 metres for the portion of the fence that extends beyond the foremost portion of the principal building on the site. - .2 Except permitted accessory buildings, no fence or other structure shall be erected to a height of more than 2.0 metres. - .3 No barbed wire or razor wire fences shall be allowed.
+- .1 No hedge, fence or other structure shall be: - a) erected past any property line; - b) 2.0 metres for the portion of the fence that does not extend beyond the foremost portion of the principle building on the site; and - c) 1.0 metres for the portion of the fence that extends beyond the foremost portion of the principal building on the site. - .2 Except permitted accessory buildings, no fence or other structure shall be erected to a height of more than 2.0 metres. - .3 Barbed wire or similar strand fences shall be prohibited.